simplex-chat/simplex-chat/packages/simplex-chat-client/typescript/README.md

 ## Use cases

 - chat bots: you can implement any logic of connecting with and communicating with SimpleX Chat users.
-Using chat groups a chat bot can be used to connect SimleX Chat users.
+Using chat groups a chat bot can connect SimleX Chat users with each other.
 - control of the equipment: e.g. servers or home automation.
 SimpleX Chat provides secure and authorised connections, so this is more secure than using rest APIs.

 Please share your use cases and implementations.